ruchitha007/WA/Project/00/README.md

 - Use a *CLI* (command line interface) to perform system level functions
 - Use a *CLI* or *IDE* to manage and update files
 - Use fundamental programming knowledge from prior courses to pickup languages used in this course
+- Create a user account
+- Work on a team

 Project 0 will require you to:

 - Download template files
 - Make a simple text file update
+- Create or use an existing GitHub account
+- Upload files to a GitHub repository
-- Clean files, zip files,  and submit to an LMS
+- Submit a GitHub URL to an LMS (Learning Mangement System)
-- Provide links to resources used throughout this class
+- Create or use an existing JetBrains account

 ## Files to Edit and Submit

 You will fill in portions of ```p0.html```.
 Please do not change the other files in this repository or add new files to your repository.
-Submit project as a zip of the file(s) via Moodle.
+Submit GitHub URL to an LMS.
 The due dates for projects are listed on the syllabus.
-No late project will be accepted without a starfish notice.
+No late project will be accepted without an official excuse.

 ## Evaluation

-Most of the grade for each project is based on the functionality of your project.
+Most of the grade for each project is based on the design and functionality of your project.
 There are also style points which are awarded based on how you solve the problem.
 These reflect the importance of things such as proper HTML validation, clean code structure, and nice-looking interfaces.
 The style points are described in each project.

 ## Browsers